Hurricane Ian Community Brief

 Office, School, and University/College Closures

-Classes at Florida State University and Florida A&M University’s Tallahassee campus remain canceled through Friday, September 30.
-FSU and FAMU Tallahassee Campus is open today, September 28, but will be close Thursday, September 29, through Friday, September 30.
+Classes at Florida State University and Florida A&M University’s Tallahassee campus will be canceled from Tuesday, September 27, through Friday, September 30.
+FSU and FAMU Tallahassee Campus will remain open and operational Tuesday, September 27, and Wednesday, September 28, but will close Thursday, September 29, and Friday, September 30.

 The Florida A&M University Viticulture Center and Quincy facility will follow the Tallahassee campus schedule.